-Mark Field has represented the Cities of London and Westminster since 2001, and takes a special interest in economic matters, financial services and international development.
+Mark Field has represented the Cities of London and Westminster since 2001, and takes a special interest in economic affairs, financial services and international development.

 Mark was born in 1964 in Hannover, Germany, where his late father, Peter, was serving in the British Army.
 His late mother, Ulrike, hailed from Silesia.
-Mark was educated in the state sector at Reading School and later graduated with a degree in Jurisprudence (Law) from St. Edmund Hall, Oxford.
-After leaving university he practised as a solicitor with Freshfields.
-He later set up a successful publishing and recruitment business in the City.
+Mark was educated in the state sector at Reading School and later graduated with a degree in Jurisprudence from St. Edmund Hall, Oxford.
+After leaving university he practised as a solicitor with Freshfields, later setting up a successful publishing and recruitment business in the City.

 Mark lives in Westminster with his wife, Vicki, and their two children, Frederick and Arabella.
 He is a fanatical Bury FC supporter and adores pop music and cricket.